eclipse-volttron/volttron-docs/source/deploying-volttron/platform-federation.rst

 .. code-block:: bash

-   volttron --enable-federation --address tcp://192.168.1.10:22916 --federation-url http://registry-service:8000
+   volttron --enable-federation --address tcp://192.168.1.10:22916 --federation-url http://192.168.1.10:8000 --instance-name volttron-instance-1

 The parameters are:

 - ``--enable-federation``: Enables the federation service
 - ``--address``: Specifies the external address that other platforms will use to connect
-- ``--federation-url``: URL of the federation registry service
+- ``--federation-url``: URL of the platform lookup  service
+- ``--instance-name``: each volttron instance in a federation should have a unique name

 Alternatively, update your platform configuration file (VOLTTRON_HOME/config):